-He is the Fellow Member of Institute of Cost & Management Accountants of Pakistan.
-He also did his Masters in Islamic Studies from Punjab University, Lahore and Banking Diplomas from Institute of Bankers in Pakistan.
-He attended Advanced Management Program from INSEAD-France.
-Before that he attended various advanced courses from LUMS, MAP, Administrative Staff College and British Council etc. on general management and leadership.
+He is a Fellow Member of the Institute of Cost & Management Accountants of Pakistan.
+He also holds a Master's degree in Islamic Studies from Punjab University, Lahore, and has completed Banking Diplomas from the Institute of Bankers of Pakistan.
+Additionally, he attended the Advanced Management Program at INSEAD, France.
+Prior to that, he participated in various advanced courses on general management and leadership at LUMS, MAP, the Administrative Staff College, and the British Council."